RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 +----------+         +----------+
 ```

 Any change to a customer or an associated address must be audited.
 For any given change the full state of the customer at that point in time must be retrievable via a REST API call.
+A change to customer means any of the following:

+A property on the customer is changed.
+An address is added or removed.
+A property on an address is changed.

 Separately we should be able to create a named version of a customer that can be retrieved via a REST API using the version number.

-A change to customer means any of the following:

-* A property on the customer is changed
-* An address is added or removed
-* A property on an address is changed

-In this instance we have modeled the Customer as an Aggregate where the addresses are entities which belong to the aggregate.

-We are going to build an AspNetCore REST API which will support the above.
-I am only going to highlight the key aspects of the solution in this post and have omitted some of the mundane plumbing.
-Refer to the supporting [sample source code][14]{:target="_blank"} for a full view of the sample application.

-## The Solution Space

-We will approach the solution from two aspects:

-* We need a solid and unobtrusive technical solution to provide point in time snapshot capabilities
-* We need versioning and audit trails to be a first class citizen of our domain model.
-This is to allow us to interact with the audits and versions effectively.

-### Point in time snapshots
+### Why was it difficult to do this

+The technical solution required for implementing point in time snapshots is complex and requires a lot of time and experience to implement well - which is why this is a hard problem to solve.

+If your implementation is too fine-grained: You will land up with a complex technical solution where your code is polluted with details associated with tracking changes on individual properties, like the infamous `INotifyPropertyChanged` interface.
+If your implementation is too coarse: You risk sacrificing system efficiency.
+For example you may be tempted to just serialize your entire object graph and store that as a JSON dump for every change which is made.

+Because it is difficult, and is often seen as a non functional requirement, we defer the implementation of these requirements until it is too late.
+The result is that we land up with a very technical solution which lacks the rich behaviour that the business requires.
+In the worst case we use the output of development logging tools as an audit trail... you should be ashamed of yourselves! :D

+## My options — and why I picked SQL Server Temporal Tables

 There are two solutions to point in time snapshots problem which require a mention.